Sillybutts/LowHardwareTCU/README.md

 No supports were needed for my printer.
 But if your printer or material doesn't bridge or do steep angles well, then use supports.

+Print 2 of each U channel segment, 2 of "MagwellSide" and 3 of the "Spacer" part.

 ## Misc.

 **If you build any of my designs, I'd love to see yours!
 Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**